Stefania Serafin

-Stefania Serafin (born December 30, 1973) is a professor at the Department of Architecture, Design and Media technology at Aalborg University in Copenhagen.
+Stefania Serafin is a professor at the Department of Engineering Technology at Technical University of Denmark.

 Education

 Stefania Serafin completed her master's degree in acoustics, computer science and signal processing applied to music, from IRCAM (Paris) in 1997.
 Following, she received her PhD in computer-based music theory and acoustics from Stanford University in 2004.

 Career

+In 2026, Stefania Serafin joined the Technical University of Denmark, Department of Engineering Technology.

 In 2018, Stefania Serafin was employed as professor at the Department of Architecture, Design and Media technology at Aalborg University in Copenhagen.
 Before becoming a professor Serafin worked as an associate professor and lecturer, also at Aalborg University.
-As a researcher, her focus lies on sound models and sound design for interactive media and multimodal interfaces.
+As a researcher, her focus lies on multisensory experiences applied to health and culture.

 Serafin holds the position as president of the organization, Sound and Music Computing Network, which is a portal for the sound and music computing community.
 Also, she is the project leader of ‘The Nordic Sound and Music Computing Network (NordicSMC)’, which is a university hub for sound and music computing led by the fields internationally leading researchers from the Nordic countries.